Condor - Hanan Pacha Guardian

 Soul age describes where a soul sits in its long cycle of development across five stages – Infant, Baby, Young, Mature, and Old.
 Each stage operates with a genuinely different set of priorities, fears, and definitions of what a good life looks like.
 When two people at different stages share a relationship, they are not speaking different dialects.
 They are running different operating systems entirely.

-Soul Age as an Operating System
+How Does Soul Age Operate as an Operating System in Relationships?

 These are not preferences that can be adjusted through conversation.
 They are the lens through which each stage filters everything – what counts as a problem worth solving, what counts as success, what counts as closeness.
 A soul age difference in a relationship is not a character flaw in either person.
 It is a structural gap in what each person is currently organized around.